 2.3 The 2011 census showed that there were then 1,623 households in the parish, with an average size of 2.2 residents.
 If household size has not materially changed, then the town would have around 2,200 households today.
 The age profile for the 2020 population is shown in this chart (also from Suffolk Observatory).
-Saxwundham is broadly in line with the Suffolk age profile, though with

-Observatory).
 Saxmundham is broadly in line with the Suffolk age profile, though with a slightly higher percentage of under 15s, and lower percentages of 35 to 50 and of 60-70-year-olds.
 Compared to all-England data, Saxmundham has a lower percentage in the 15 to 50 age groups, and significantly higher proportion in the 70+ age groups.